aptos-foundation/AIPs/aips/openid-txn-authenticator.md

  > What are we committing to not doing and why are they scoped out?

+1. Security of DNS and X.509 certificate ecosystem
+   - OIDB accounts rely on OAuth and OIDC, whose security in turn relies on the security of DNS and the X.509 certificate ecosystem.
+   - So does all the software on the Internet, so we consider this out-of-scope
-1. Malicious wallet applications that impersonate a genuine wallet application
+2. Malicious wallet applications that impersonate a genuine wallet application
    - We assume an attacker is **not** able to publish a mobile phone app in (say) Apple’s App Store that impersonates a wallet’s registered OAuth `client_id`
    - We assume an attacker is **not** able to trick a user into installing a malicious desktop app that impersonates another app’s OAuth `client_id`.
 For this reason, we do **not** recommend managing applications for OIDB accounts that are desktop apps, since they are very easy to impersonate.
-2. In-depth discussion of other components necessary for OIDB accounts:
+3. In-depth discussion of auxiliary backend components necessary for OIDB accounts:
-   - **Pepper service**: will be the scope of a future AIP
+   - **Pepper service**: will be the scope of a future AIP (see [the appendix](#pepper-service))
-   - **ZK proving service**: will be the scope of a future AIP
+   - **ZK proving service**: will be the scope of a future AIP (see [the appendix](#(oblivious)-zk-proving-service))
-   - **Consensus on JSON Web Keys (JWKs)**: will be the scope of a future AIP
+   - **Consensus on JSON Web Keys (JWKs)**: will be the scope of a future AIP (see [the appendix](#jwk-consensus))
-   - **Trusted setup ceremony** for our Groth16 ZKP
+   - **Trusted setup MPC ceremony** for our Groth16 ZKP (see [Groth16 discussion](#choice-of-zkp-system-groth16))
-3. Decentralization plans for the pepper and ZK proving service
+4. Decentralization plans for the pepper and ZK proving service

 ## Motivation